naacl-org/naacl-org.github.com/minutes/2016/index.md

   - Some question of how to encourage people to pick an answer from each category

 3. Supporting reviewers
-  - Want every paper to have a fair review, and want authors to understand the decision
   - Encourage ACs to make decisions together - keep areas small (40 papers)
   - They recommend - keep this approach, work on instructing ACs, keep author feedback
   - All papers got a meta-review, but this was kept hidden from the authors
   - Area chairs were encouraged to provide justifications in meta review even when the decision was clear
   - Not much one can do when a reviewer does not take part in the discussion
   - Hard to exert pressure when you have a short period between submission and decision - need more time for discussion
-  - Timing was difficult due to avoiding overlap with ACL
   - Author responses serve to instigate the discussion
   - One side-effect of mixing short and long papers is that reviewers are harder on the short papers
   - Owen and Ani are preparing written report including feedback from chairs and reviewers - **TODO** Collect and archive this report
-  - Ani and Owen did get some support for their process within START
-  - Can we associate keywords with people’s profiles, so it’s permanent and not per-conference?
+  - Can we associate keywords with people’s START profiles, so it’s permanent and not per-conference?
   - Ani and Owen got keywords from a Google spreadsheet - would have been nicer to get the keywords within START

 ### Treasurer's Report (Joel)